One Day in the Life of Andrei Arsenevich: Release

-The film was first shown on the Franco-German TV channel Arte on 17 May 2000.
-The film was screened at the 2000 Telluride Film Festival, the 2000 Toronto International Film Festival, the 2000 San Francisco International Film Festival, the 2000 Berlin International Film Festival and the 2001 Doubletake Documentary Film Festival.
+The film was screened at the 2000 Berlin International Film Festival, the 2000 San Francisco International Film Festival, the 2000 Telluride Film Festival, the 2000 Toronto International Film Festival and the 2001 Doubletake Documentary Film Festival.
 The film was also screened at the Santa Fe Film Festival in 2000 and won the best documentary award.
+The film was shown on the Franco-German TV channel Arte on 17 May 2000.

 On June 21, 2011, Icarus Films released One Day in the Life of Andrei Arsenevich on home video.
 Included on the disc, alongside the film, are two short films about contemporary Russia: Three Songs About The Motherland by Marina Goldovskaya, and In the Dark by Sergey Dvortsevoy.

 Critical reception

 Although not widely distributed, the film received very positive reviews.
 Jonathan Rosenbaum of the Chicago Reader writes that One Day in the Life of Andrei Arsenevich is "the best single piece of Tarkovsky criticism I know of, clarifying the overall coherence of his oeuvre while leaving all the principal mysteries in the films intact." whereas J. Hoberman of the Village Voice called the film "a brilliant appreciation of the last great Soviet director, Andrei Tarkovsky".

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100% based on 9 reviews, with an average rating of 9.2/10.